taxigy/travel/US/README.md

    versa in Central Park.
 1. "Do you need a bag?" for every purchase, even if it's a book of matches.
+1. Hybrid-electric buses that emit virtually no exhaust, or at least it's so clean it's hard to feel in the air.